 Where does this leave cats?

 Our cat’s paws come into contact with the floor of their home as well as the environment (if free-roaming) where they can pick up dirt and pathogens.
-In addition, cats may inadvertently contaminate their paws while burying feces in the litter tray and track litter.
+Cats can also inadvertently contaminate their paws while burying feces in the litter tray and track litter.
 Young children who are crawling are at increased risk as their hands are frequently on the ground and toddlers haven’t learned to keep their hands out of their mouth.
 On the flip side, children exposed to household germs, pet dander and roach allergens during the first twelve months of life have a lower risk of developing allergies and asthma.

 One potential risk to people is toxoplasma gondii a protozoan parasite (and not a bacterium, as it is often referred to).
-Cats are the definitive hosts, which means the parasite is only able to reproduce in the cat, but it is able to infect other species, including human.
-If a pregnant woman is infected for the first time during pregnancy, the parasite can cause birth defects in the developing fetus.
+Cats are the definitive hosts, which means the parasite is only able to reproduce in the cat, but it can infect other species, including humans.
+If infection occurs for the first time during pregnancy, the parasite can cause birth defects in the developing fetus.
 T. Gondii oocysts are shed in the feces and are can survive months or years in the environment.
 The good news is that oocysts do not become infective for 1-5 days in the environment.
 Removing feces from litter trays twice a day reduces the risk of transmission greatly.
 Cats who roam outside have a higher incidence of contact with infective oocysts.

 One of the appeals of cats is that they are fastidious groomers, and spend a considerable amount of their waking time cleaning themselves.